 Mel Tomlinson and Boston Ballet

-Mel Tomlinson danced with Boston Ballet from 1991-1994, and was instrumental to the development of the school’s CITYDANCE program.
-CITYDANCE is a year long program where 3,000 third grade students from public schools around Boston get to study dance at no tuition cost for a year.
-This program was successful from the outset, and is the model other companies around the country look to when forming outreach initiatives like this.
+Mel Tomlinson danced with Boston Ballet from 1991-1994 and was instrumental in the development of the school’s CITYDANCE program.
+CITYDANCE is a year-long program where 3,000 third grade students from public schools around Boston get to study dance at no tuition cost for a year.
+This program was successful from the outset and is the model other companies around the country have looked to when forming similar outreach initiatives.
 Tomlinson was a principal dancer during his time here.
-While in the company, Tomlinson would teach company class when it was time for the company to learn/perform a Balanchine work, as Tomlinson’s extensive career with New York City Ballet and Dance Theatre of Harlem gave him lots of exposure to the speed and specificity of a Balanchine Ballet.
-While there, he had the opportunity to work with Carla Stallings, Kyra Strasberg, Julie Bacon, Adriana Suarez, and Jennifer Gelfand.
+While with the company, Tomlinson would teach company class when it was time for the company to learn or perform a Balanchine work, as Tomlinson’s extensive career with New York City Ballet and Dance Theatre of Harlem gave him plenty of exposure to the speed and specificity of a Balanchine’s technique.
+While there, Tomlinson had the opportunity to work with Carla Stallings, Kyra Strasberg, Julie Bacon, Adriana Suarez, and Jennifer Gelfand.

 More about Boston Ballet

 The Boston Ballet is an American professional classical ballet company based in Boston, Massachusetts.
-The company, founded in 1963 by E. Virginia Williams, and Sydney Leonard, was the first professional repertory ballet company in New England.
+The company, founded in 1963 by E. Virginia Williams and Sydney Leonard, was the first professional repertory ballet company in New England.
 Boston Ballet’s national and international reputation developed under the leadership of Artistic Directors Violette Verdy (1980–1984), Bruce Marks (1985–1997), and Anna-Marie Holmes (1997–2000).
 Current Artistic Director Mikko Nissinen was selected to lead Boston Ballet in September 2001.
-Mikko Nissinen leads the company, and there is also Boston Ballet School, the largest ballet school in North America, The Executive Director is Meredith (Max) Hodges.
+The Boston Ballet School, the largest ballet school in North America, is led by Executive Director Meredith (Max) Hodges.